 |Acceptance Rate (2017)||N/A - Open admissions policy (except for bachelor's program)*||N/A - Open admissions policy*||N/A - Open admissions policy*|

 |Retention Rate (Fall 2016 to Fall 2017)||N/A||79% for full time students*||65% for full time students*|

 |Graduation Rate||30% (18% transfer rate) Students began in fall 2011*||32% (4% transfer rate) Students began in fall 2014*||27% (8% transfer rate) Students began in fall 2014*|

 Santa Monica College

 Santa Monica's Fashion Design Department offers hands-on degree programs for students who are new to careers in the fashion industry.
-In general, the school's fashion design faculty has academic degrees that relate to the fashion and textile industries, and many previously held careers in the fashion industry before teaching.
-Outside of classes, students have the opportunity to show their fashion work as part of a biennial fashion show hosted by the school.
+In general, the school's fashion design faculty has academic degrees that relate to the fashion and textile industries, along with many previously held careers in the fashion industry before teaching.
+Outside of classes, students have the opportunity to show their fashion work as part of a fashion show hosted by the school.
 In addition, the school organizes field trips for students to meet with professional fashion designers and merchandisers.
 This allows students to connect their classroom skills to the real world and gain professional experience.

 Fashion Design Certificate